Dmitry Leshchenko: Life and career

 After the October Revolution, from November 1917 to 1920 he served as Secretary of the State Commission on Education and Secretary of the RSFSR People's Commissariat for Education.

 In 1918 he headed the Petrograd Film Committee, in December 1918 - the Central Film Committee in Moscow.
 He was the founder and professor of the Higher Institute of Photography and Photographic Technology.
-He played the role of a professor in one of the first Soviet feature films Congestion.
+He played the role of a professor in one of the first Soviet feature films Cohabitation.

 From 1919 to 1921 he was the head of the All-Russian photographic and cinematographic department of the People 's Commissariat for Education of the RSFSR, the first organization for the management of cinematography within the entire RSFSR.
 He participated in the organization of the 1st State School of Cinematography (now Gerasimov Institute of Cinematography).

 In January 1922, he was appointed head of the Petrograd District Photographic and Film Department of POFKO, on the basis of which a new film organization was established on 9 May 1922, the Sevzapkino (North-West Cinema and Photo Administration) which was later renamed to Lenifilm.
 He headed Sevzapkino until 1923.
 In March 1923 he became a member of the Artistic Council Goskino.

 From 19231929 he was elected a member of the Petrograd and then Leningrad City Council.
 From 1924 to 1929 he was the director of the Leningrad State Photo-Cinema School.

 From 1923 to 1937 he worked as the head of the department of inorganic chemistry at the Leningrad Agricultural Institute.

 Leshchenko died on 9 November 1937 in Leningrad after suffering an illness.